gpesleta/portfolio/_posts/2019-07-23-unwrappler.md

 The optimum value of cluster counts and the resulting article clusters will be discussed in the next section.

 ## RESULTS
-To determine the optimal number of clusters, k-means clustering was implemented for different values of the cluster count $k$ from k=2 to k=20.
-Shown in [Figure 3](#fig3) is the variation in the values of the different internal validation measures as the cluster count $k$ is increased.
+To determine the optimal number of clusters, k-means clustering was implemented for different values of the cluster count k from k=2 to k=20.
+Shown in [Figure 3](#fig3) is the variation in the values of the different internal validation measures as the cluster count k is increased.
 The silhouette coefficient is monotonically increasing as the number of clusters is increased, suggesting increasing separation of the clusters.
-However, to keep the clustering parsimonious, the SSE elbow method was used instead to determine the optimal value of $k$.
+However, to keep the clustering parsimonious, the SSE elbow method was used instead to determine the optimal value of k.
 From the graph below, the SSE graph has an elbow at around **k=10**, suggesting optimal clustering at that value.

 ![Figure 3]({{ site.url }}{{ site.baseurl }}/assets/images/rappler_validation.png)
 <a id="fig3"></a>
-#### Figure 3 Plots of the various internal validation measures for $k=2$ to $k=20$.
-The SSE graph has an elbow at $k=10$, suggesting optimal clustering at that value.
+#### Figure 3 Plots of the various internal validation measures for k=2 to k=20.
+The SSE graph has an elbow at k=10, suggesting optimal clustering at that value.

-### 1. Article clusters ($k=10$)
+### 1. Article clusters (k=10)
-$k$-means clustering was performed on the Rappler articles using a cluster count of $k=10$.
+k-means clustering was performed on the Rappler articles using a cluster count of k=10.
 To infer the underlying theme of each article cluster, cluster word clouds were created as shown in [Figure 4](#fig4).

 Form these word clouds, the underlying theme of each article cluster was identified as follows: